Reading The Tea Leaves of TaxationShare this post

 The remaining wild card of taxation is the Georgia runoff elections for the US Senate.
 That occurs on January 5th, 2021.
 In Georgia, a candidate must win by more than 50% of the vote.
 Since that did not occur, there is a runoff election between the top two vote-getters.
 Both of the Georgia Senate seats are up for election in January.
 Right now, the Republicans control 50 seats in the US Senate, and the Democrats control 48 seats.
 If both the Democratic candidates prevail, then each party would control half of the seats, and the deciding vote would go to the vice president, Kamala Harris.
 There has already been much debate, and hundreds of millions of dollars committed, to this runoff election.
 I don’t have any insight into this, other than to say that, if the Republicans win at least one of those Senate seats, it will have a dramatic effect on your tax bill going forward.

-Much of what I have seen recently has focused on doomsday scenarios for how the tax code might change.
+Much of what I have seen recently has focused on doomsday scenarios for how taxation and the tax code might change.
 I have heard the following paradigms suggested:

 - A change in the estate tax which presumes that all of the decedent’s assets are sold on their date of death so that the capital gain on appreciated assets is reported on their final tax return.